SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ---
 # Consuming Tenant Admin

-The organizations that use the SharePoint Embedded applications on their Microsoft 365(M365) tenants are the consuming tenants and the persona that is responsible for managing these applications on their M365 tenancy is the consuming tenant administrator.
-Consuming tenant administrators can perform various administrative actions on the SharePoint Embedded applications registered on their M365 tenant and on the Containers that hold the content.
+The organizations that use the SharePoint Embedded applications on their Microsoft 365(Microsoft 365) tenants are the consuming tenants and the persona that is responsible for managing these applications on their Microsoft 365 tenancy is the consuming tenant administrator.
+Consuming tenant administrators can perform various administrative actions on the SharePoint Embedded applications registered on their Microsoft 365 tenant and on the Containers that hold the content.
 They can also manage tenant level configurations and ensure that data is stored in a secure, protected way that meets customers’ business and compliance policies.
-In this article, we describe the enterprise manageability features that are supported ans can be performed by the consuming tenant administrator.
+In this article, we describe the enterprise manageability features that are supported and can be performed by the consuming tenant administrator.

 ## 1. Consuming Tenant Admin Role

-M365 SharePoint Administrator serves as the consuming tenant admin.
-Global Administrators in M365 can assign users the SharePoint Administrator.
+Microsoft 365 SharePoint Administrator serves as the consuming tenant admin.
+Global Administrators in Microsoft 365 can assign users the SharePoint Administrator.
 The Global Administrator role already has all the permissions of the SharePoint Administrator role.
-For information about assigning a user the SharePoint administrator role, see [Assign admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/assign-admin-roles).
+For information about assigning a user the SharePoint Administrator role, see [Assign admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/assign-admin-roles).

 ## 2. Administration Tools